 The rights to equitable distribution of marital property or property distribution, vest at the time of the parties’ separation.
-The rights to property distribution are not automatic and must be specifically asserted by one or both of the parties.
+The rights to property distribution are not automatic, and must be specifically asserted by one or both of the parties.

-If one or both parties request a property distribution and the parties cannot agree, North Carolina law directs that the court will determine what is considered marital property and shall provide for an equitable distribution.
+If one or both parties request a property distribution and the parties cannot agree, North Carolina law directs that the court will determine what is considered marital property and shall provide for equitable distribution.

-According to North Carolina General Statute § 50-20, marital property is defined as real and personal property acquired by either spouse or both spouses during the course of the marriage and before the date of separation of the parties, and presently owned, except property determined to be separate property or divisible property.
+According to North Carolina General Statute § 50-20, marital property is defined as real and personal property acquired by either spouse or both spouses during the course of the marriage and before the date of separation of the parties, and presently owned, except property determined to be the separate property or divisible property.

 Separate property is defined as all real and personal property acquired by a spouse before marriage or acquired by a spouse by bequest, devise, descent or gift during the course of the marriage.

-Divisible property is defined as: all appreciation and diminution in value of marital and divisible property occurring after the date of separation and prior to the date of distribution, (except that appreciation or diminution in value that is the result of post separation actions or activities of a spouse); all property, property rights, or any portion thereof received after the date of separation but before the date of distribution that was acquired as a result of the effort of either spouse during the marriage and before the date of separation, including but not limited to, commissions, bonuses, and contractual rights; passive income from marital property received after the date of separation, including but not limited to, interest and dividends; and increases and decreases in marital debt and financing charges and interest related to marital debt.
+Divisible property is defined as all appreciation and diminution in value of marital and divisible property occurring after the date of separation and prior to the date of distribution, (except that appreciation or diminution in value that is the result of post-separation actions or activities of a spouse); all property, property rights, or any portion thereof received after the date of separation but before the date of distribution that was acquired as a result of the effort of either spouse during the marriage and before the date of separation, including but not limited to, commissions, bonuses, and contractual rights; passive income from marital property received after the date of separation, including but not limited to, interest and dividends; and increases and decreases in marital debt and financing charges and interest related to marital debt.

 With the exception of the two special technical provisions, an absolute divorce bars the assertion of a claim for property distribution that was not already pending at the time of the divorce.
 This bar has been interpreted relatively strictly in case law.

-In addition to bar by absolute divorce obtained without preservation of a property distribution claim, the other common bar to property distribution is prior execution of a valid, comprehensive property settlement dividing the parties’ property or otherwise releasing the right to property distribution.
+In addition to the bar by an absolute divorce obtained without preservation of a property distribution claim, the other common bar to property distribution is the prior execution of a valid, comprehensive property settlement dividing the parties’ property or otherwise releasing the right to property distribution.
 If such an agreement has been duly executed in accordance with the formal statutory requirements, the agreement could bar a subsequent property distribution.
 Such a bar could also arise from written premarital and postnuptial agreements.